MadaMzandu/ucrm-uisp-routeros-pppoe/README.md

 <https://columbus-inet-services.company.site/UISP-UCRM-Mikrotik-PPPoE-Integration-p300849115>

 Requirements – Ubuntu 18.04/20.04 + remote access for installation
-installation only, Apache with modphp or Nginx with php-fpm.
+, Apache with modphp or Nginx with php-fpm.

 # Credits